Article Image

 Biometric attendance systems, GPS-based field monitoring, and online record-keeping tools have increased transparency and accountability.

-Decrease occurrences of habitual absence and facilitate real-time monitoring of delivery of service.
+Decrease the occurrence of habitual absence and facilitate real-time monitoring of service delivery.

-9.9 Contemporary Example: Disciplinary Action in Toll Contract Scam
+Contemporary Example: Disciplinary Action in Toll Contract Scams

-In February 2025, the Ministry of Road Transport and Highways took swift disciplinary action by suspending two officials following a Central Vigilance Unit probe that exposed procedural violations in the allocation of toll plaza contracts.
-This case exemplified:
+In February 2025, the Ministry of Road Transport and Highways took swift disciplinary action by suspending two officials following a probe by the Central Vigilance Unit that exposed procedural violations in the allocation of toll plaza contracts.
+This case exemplifies the following:

 Prompt disciplinary response